static-frame/static-frame/doc/source/articles/upgrade.rst

 Name: (lepton, tau), dtype: float64

-If a column selection is required, the generally expected behavior can be restored by wrapping the hierarchical row selection within a ``pd.IndexSlice`` selector.
+If a column selection is required, the expected behavior can be restored by wrapping the hierarchical row selection within a ``pd.IndexSlice`` selector.

 >>> df.loc[pd.IndexSlice['lepton', 'tau'], 'charge']
 -1.0

 This inconsistency in the meaning of the positional arguments given to ``loc`` is unnecessary and makes Pandas code harder to maintain: what is intended from the usage of ``loc`` cannot be known without knowing what labels might be found in that index.

-StaticFrame's ``IndexHierarchy`` offer more consistent behavior.
+StaticFrame's ``IndexHierarchy`` offers more consistent behavior.
 We will create an equivalent ``Frame`` and set an ``IndexHierarchy``.

 >>> f = sf.Frame.from_records((('muon', 0.106, -1.0, 'lepton'), ('tau', 1.777, -1.0, 'lepton'), ('charm', 1.3, 0.666, 'quark'), ('strange', 0.1, -0.333, 'quark')), columns=('name', 'mass', 'charge', 'type'))
 >>> f = f.set_index_hierarchy(('type', 'name'), drop=True)